kubepack/kubepack/docs/guides/scenario-11.md

 To observe, how everything works, needs to clone [this repository](https://kubepack/kube-a).
 And checkout to `test-11` branch.

-You can see `dependency-list.yaml` file in project root.
+You can see `dependency-list.yaml` file in project's root.
 ```console
     $ cat dependency-list.yaml
     items: